zugnachpankow/An-Information-Based-World-Earth-System-Resilience-Index/data/README.md

 - Alternatively, you can generate the data by running the scripts in `study_scripts/ensemble_simulations/`.

 ## Data formats
 - Data files are in `.arrow` format.
+They contain post-processes resilience calculations, i.e. for the deterministic value each parameter combination is attributed 0 or 1 and for the stochastic version a mean resilience value for the Monte Carlo simulation between 0 and 1.

 ## Usage
 - Ensure the required data files are present before running analysis or plotting scripts.